Economics of NFTs: The Value of Creator Royalties: General Model

 \section{General Model}

 In this section, we describe our general model of NFT sales that underpins the specialized models in subsequent sections.
 There are three periods and three types of agents.

 At time 0, a ``creator'' produces an item (or multiple items) that she wishes to sell by minting a corresponding NFT.
 Production and minting costs are denoted $c\geq0$.
-She sets her fixed NFT mint price, $p_0\geq0$, and possibly a royalty rate $r \in [0,1]$ which entitles her to receive (in addition to $p_0$) an $r$-fraction of future sales proceeds, if any.
+As mentioned in the introduction, she sets her fixed NFT mint price, $p_0\geq0$, and possibly a royalty rate $r \in [0,1]$ which entitles her to receive (in addition to $p_0$) an $r$-fraction of future sales proceeds, if any.

-At time $1$, a speculator can choose to purchase the NFT at $p_0$.
-He does so only if he expects to be able to resell it later and break even with respect to his outside option, which without loss of generality, we set to zero to simplify the exposition.
+At time $1$, a ``speculator'' can choose to purchase the NFT at $p_0$.
+He does so only if he expects to be able to resell it later and break even with respect to his outside option, initially normalized to zero.
 If trade does not occur, the speculator exits the market.

+The speculator should be thought of as an arbitrageur or scalper that can have some advantages over the creator.
+This division of labor between creators and speculators is standard in the literature on speculation (see, e.g., \citealt{Courty2003}; \citealt{karp2005when}; \citealt{optimalpricingwithspeculators}; \citealt{gan2021initial}) and reflects empirical differences in costs, skills, and objectives: creators specialize in producing content, while speculators invest in trading infrastructure such as MEV extraction and bot networks \citep{daian2020flash, niedermayer2024detecting}.
+We model these advantages in three ways: in Section~\ref{sec:riskaversion}, the speculator has higher risk tolerance; in Section~\ref{sec:information_asymmetry} he has informational advantages; in Section~\ref{sec:price_discrimination} he has price discrimination advantages.

-At time $2$, an end-buyer appears who is willing to purchase the NFT at a stochastic valuation, $V$, with mean $\mu$, standard deviation $\sigma$, PDF $f$, and CDF $F$ (discrete distributions are also admissible).
-The distribution of $V$ is known to both creator and speculator at time 0, however, the speculator can add value to the trade in the following sense: If he owns the NFT at time 2, he does not have to commit to selling it at the creator's mint price $p_0$.
-Instead, can sell it at the realization of $V$.
-In this case, a percentage $r$ of the sales proceeds is remitted to the creator.
-Conversely, if the speculator has exited prior to time $2$, the creator can try to sell the item to the buyer at the fixed mint price $p_0$ set at time 0.
-In this case, trade occurs only if the realization of $V \ge p_0$.
-This setup is meant to capture the dominant model of NFT sales in practice, where creators usually sell their NFTs at a fixed mint price, whereas resellers (speculators) operate primarily in the NFT aftermarket searching for the best returns.
-One technical note is that we assume throughout the paper if speculators are indifferent (from a utility perspective) between buying NFTs and not buying them, they always prefer to buy the most NFTs they can.
+At time $2$, an end-buyer appears who is willing to purchase the NFT at a random valuation, $V$, with mean $\mu$, standard deviation $\sigma$, PDF $f$, and CDF $F$ (discrete distributions are also admissible).
+The distribution of $V$ is known to both creator and speculator, however, the speculator has the following advantage: If he owns the NFT at time 2, he does not have to commit to selling it at the creator's mint price $p_0$.
+Instead, the speculator can sell it at the realization of $V$---this is a stylized assumption to capture the speculator's superior ability to extract buyer surplus \citep{defusco2022speculative, Courty2003, karp2005when}.
+We relax this assumption in Appendix~\ref{app:partial_extraction}, showing that qualitative results hold under partial surplus extraction as well.